microsoft-healthcare-madison/team/okrs-2023-may.md

 * P4-GC: Finalize "project scope" section of IG
 * P4-GC: Clean up diagrams and section references
 * P4-GC: Clarify what implementation choices are required vs allowed

+## FHIR SMART Launch and SDC is adopted worldwide
+* P0-BP Participate in the HL7 Australia FHIR Connectathon on localizing SMART App Launch and disseminate the recent updates and future changes coming to SMART, and also how SDC can be leveraged in this environment - retrieving context parameters